-I propose an amendment to the Fifth Schedule to the Income Tax Act Cap.
+6.4 Mr. Speaker, I propose an amendment to the Fifth Schedule to the Income Tax Act Cap.
 81:01 as follows:

-"By substitution of the word 'shrimp' with the word 'prawns"".
+"By substitution of the word "shrimp" with the word "Prawns".

-This amendment is in keeping with representation by the fishing industry for shrimp to be made eligible for the export allowance granted to non-traditional exports.
+6.5 This amendment is in keeping with representation by the fishing industry for shrimp to be made eligible for the export allowance granted to non-traditional exports.